networking101/microcorruption/Cusco/README.md

 The test_password_valid function uses interrupt 0x7d to check the password.
 We have no way of finding the correct password in program memory.

 The result of test_password_valid is checked in the login function.
-We cannot trick the jump instruction to get access granted this time.
+We cannot trick the jz instruction to get access granted this time.

 ![login2](./screenshots/login2.png)